kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 <a name="seoAccessibility"></a>
 ### SEO &amp; Accessibility
 The two best SEO practices you can implement on your site are 1) creating compelling new content, and 2) cultivating your existing content to make it *more* compelling.
-Compelling content is primarily defined by the main search engines as content with a significant amount of back-links.
+Compelling content is primarily (but not singularly) defined by the main search engines as content with a significant amount of back-links.

 If your content strategy plan doesn't implement these two tasks, you have no content strategy plan.
 So moving forward, I'll try to make my content as standout as possible with the goal of garnering back-links.
 This will require lengthy keyword research, running some all-in-title searches and crafting enticing meta descriptions.